Using Tattoo Seals to Visit a Japanese Onsen

 Onsen rules at Onyado Nono Osaka Yodoyabashi, our hotel in Osaka

-But I had a problem: my three tattoos.
+But as much as I love onsens, there's also a potential problem: my three tattoos.
 Most onsens don't permit visible tattoos, since in Japan tattoos are associated with organized crime.
-Wearing a rash guard or similar bathing cover-up wasn't an option, since onsens require full nudity (there are separate facilities for men and women).
+Wearing a rash guard or similar bathing cover-up isn't an option, since onsens require full nudity (there are separate facilities for men and women).

-Nearly all of the guidebooks and travel blogs I came across recommended using bandages to cover up tattoos.
-However, one of my tattoos is fairly large (about 6"/15cm long) and I wasn't confident in the ability of a bandage to cling to my skin while soaking in hot water.
-Luckily, there was a solution: tattoo seals, which are also referred to as tattoo stickers, tattoo covers, or foundation tape.
+Many guidebooks and travel blogs recommended using bandages to cover up tattoos.
+However, one of my tattoos is fairly large (about 6 inches/15cm long) and I'm not confident that a bunch of bandages would cling to my skin while soaking in hot water.
+Luckily, there's a solution: tattoo seals, which are also referred to as tattoo stickers, tattoo covers, or foundation tape.

 Side-by-side photos of Stacy's shoulder, one with her tattoo and the other with her tattoo covered with a tattoo seal